The Best Energy Efficient Renovations for Lafayette Homeowners

 Radiant barriers offer one of the strongest defenses against severe attic heat.
 Many Lafayette homeowners overlook this renovation because it is less well-known than insulation or window replacement.
 Yet radiant barriers perform an essential job: they reflect radiant heat instead of absorbing it.

-A properly installed radiant barrier significantly lowers attic temperatures, which reduces heat transfer into living areas.
+A properly installed radiant barrier by remodeling experts significantly lowers attic temperatures, which reduces heat transfer into living areas.
 Homes stay cooler with less AC use, and HVAC units experience less wear.
 Radiant barriers also extend the lifespan of insulation by preventing it from overheating.
 In a region dominated by months of high heat, radiant barriers are a strategic upgrade that pays off every single summer.

 Energy Efficient HVAC Systems Reduce Waste and Improve Comfort